Dd1235/Dd1235/README.md

 **Dd1235/Dd1235** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 Welcome to my GitHub!
-I'm a first-year Computer Science student at [IIIT Bangalore](https://www.iiitb.ac.in/), currently learning Backend and ML, and wish to learn IoT and build hardware projects! 🚀
+I'm a first-year Computer Science student at [IIIT Bangalore](https://www.iiitb.ac.in/).

-- 🔭 Currently, I'm honing my skills in **Backend Development**, focusing on **Node.js**, **MongoDB**, and **GraphQL**.
+- 🔭 Currently, I'm honing my skills in **Finance** and just focusing on college curriculum for now!
-- 🌱 On a nostalgic note, I’m also revisiting my roots in **Arduino projects**.
-There's something incredibly satisfying about bringing hardware to life with code, and I’m excited to blend this with my backend knowledge for some innovative creations.
-- 📚 I'm also delving into the world of **Machine Learning**, currently emphasizing the math that powers it.
-Having just completed a course on **Statistics** on Coursera, I'm gearing up to tackle **Bayesian and Inferential Statistics** next.
-Currently working through Andrew Ng's **Deep Learning Specialization** Excited to learn some advanced **Linear Algebera** too.
-Understanding the theory and math behind ML algorithms is fascinating to me, and I believe it’s crucial for mastering ML in the future.
-- 👯 I’m on the lookout to collaborate on projects that leverage my backend expertise or Arduino enthusiasm.
-Whether it's creating IoT solutions or crafting powerful APIs, I'm all in.
-- 💬 Happy to chat about anything related to **Node.js**, **MongoDB**, **GraphQL**, or **Arduino**.
-If you're interested in these areas or have insights to share, let's connect!
 - 📫 Reach out to me on [LinkedIn](https://www.linkedin.com/in/dedeepya-avancha-507363217/)
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: Beyond the world of code, I love learning the history of science!

-Excited to explore the intersection of software and hardware, and to make meaningful contributions to the open-source community!
-Let's make something awesome together. ✨